jpanneton/jpanneton.github.io/_posts/2022-05-05-the-perfect-frequency-splitter-debunked.md

   $$dB = 10 * log_{10}\left(\frac{P_1}{P_2}\right)$$

   In the physical world, dB is most often used to express sound pressure level (SPL).
 This is the unit used by noise level charts (e.g. "a lawnmower is 90 dB" type of chart).
-SPL can be calculated using the following formula, where $p$ is a sound pressure in pascals (Pa) and $p_0$ the reference sound pressure (usual $20\mu$ Pa, which is the lowest hearing threshold of a young and healthy ear):
+SPL can be calculated using the following formula, where $p$ is a sound pressure in pascals (Pa) and $p_0$ the reference sound pressure (usually $20\mu$ Pa, which is the lowest hearing threshold of a young and healthy ear):

   $$\begin{align}
   dB(SPL) = 10 * log_{10}\left(\frac{p^2}{p_0^2}\right) \\